rusty-engineer/GSF-copilot-workshop/workshop-modules/01-GitHub-intro.md

 ## Create a branch and merge

 Creating a branch and merging changes is a common workflow in Git when working on features or fixes without affecting the main codebase directly.
 Branching in Git allows developers to create isolated environments within a repository, enabling them to work on new features or fixes without affecting the main codebase.
-Each branch represents a distinct line of development, and changes made in a branch can be tested independently before being merged back into the main branch, ensuring a controlled and organized development process.
+Each branch represents a distinct line of development, and changes made in a branch can be tested independently before being merged back into the main branch, ensuring a controlled and organised development process.

 Here are the steps to create a branch, make changes, and then merge them back into the main branch: